+If Confirm Program Setup Change was not selected in Options menu - Button says Save & Exit.
+If you do not want to save changes, use Cancel button to exit.
 If the data file is particularly corrupted, you may need to run Wild Edit more than once, with different block sizes and number of standard deviations.